-An appropriate provider may be offered from our 'Useful Contacts list' which is reviewed annually.
+An appropriate provider may be offered from our 'Useful Contacts list' which is reviewed annually and can be found in appendix 13.

 If a referral is made, it must be made clear to the client that any relevant information disclosed to the Advice Hub may be passed to the referral organisation.
 The client should be made fully aware of any potential costs they may incur from the other agency.
 It should be made clear that the client can return to the Advice Hub if there are any problem and that any such feedback or problems will be recorded by us.